Latest SeedProd News

 You can also use link tracking for your affiliate links.
 For instance, you can learn which affiliate links people click on more than others.

-With the insights you gather from tracking links in WordPress, you can make decisions about your business based on real data to drive its success.
+With the insights you gather from tracking links in WordPress, you can make decisions based on real data.
+If you want a broader view of site performance beyond link clicks, see our list of the best web analytics tools for WordPress.

 Now that you know why tracking links on your website is important, let’s learn how you can easily set it up in WordPress.